-When should children start brushing their teeth?
+When should you start brushing a baby's teeth?

 How do I brush my child's teeth?